GEEGABYTE1/Priority-Pill/README.md

 *Controls* are going to be listed when the software is launched for both the `user database` and `patient database`.

 To fully quit the software, you may need to type `/quit` twice one-by-one (*This will mostly happen when you are in the patient database*).
+This is because when the user is in the patient database, the user themselves are under two while loops, hence, they would have to break the loop twice.
+Which is why the user has to type  `/quit` twice.

 If the hopsital name does not show up in the user database, that means the program has overriden another hospital object that may have the same hash_code.
-Therefore, you may need to re-write the new hospital in a different way (for ex, include numbers, characters, capitals, etc.)
+Therefore, the user may need to re-write the new hospital in a different way (for ex, include numbers, characters, capitals, etc.)

 Made in Python 🐍